Nyquist Sampling Frequency Solution

 Nyquist Sampling Frequency

-Go Sampling frequency = 2*Message Signal Frequency
+Go Sampling Frequency = 2*Message Signal Frequency

-Go Bit Rate = 1/Bit Time
+Go Bit Rate = 1/Bit Duration

 Nyquist Sampling Frequency Formula

-Sampling frequency = 2*Message Signal Frequency
+Sampling Frequency = 2*Message Signal Frequency

 fs = 2*Fm